vainzew/curutgelud/README.md

     ```sh
     python main.py
     ```
-3. Follow the prompts to enter the game number and the number of keys you want to generate.
+3. Follow the prompts to enter the amount of keys ( if you're not using proxy better set to 4 ) it will generate all keys for games in 1 cycle.

 ### Using Proxies